 ✽ But the biggest and greatest support is your little PRPer.
 Your child will show you what she or he needs and how much fun life can be even with PRP.
 She or he will teach you that there is more than worrying about PRP.
 There is fun, happiness and adventure in life, just waiting out there for your little hero or heroine as well as for you and the rest of your family.

 A long list I know!
-Once again, don’t worry too much, read through it, take from the list what you think is useful and go and meet all these great people who are travelling the same PRP journey as your family are doing at the moment!
+Once again, don’t worry too much, read through it, take from the list what you think is useful and go and meet all these great people who are traveling the same PRP journey as your family are doing at the moment!
 I can promise you there will be a big warm welcome waiting for you and they will help you to carry all your fears!